Boiann/federal-bureau-of-control/README.md

 The following features could be added to FBD in the future.
 Project deadline influenced heavily what was left out.

   - Fix naming of the classes vs pages, for example the event class is used to produce Report.
-The event class was conceived early in the project and left as is rather than to risk breaking the code somewhere.
+The event class was conceived early in the project and left as is rather than to risk breaking the code somewhere, rendering the project submission in danger.
   - After user submits a comment, the success message is rendered at the top of the page, it would be a better UX if the user is left where the comment was entered.
   - Ability for the user to modify/delete their comments
   - Adding a event/report type selector for the user, so when the user is submitting a report there is a choice of what type of event/report it is (AWE, AI, OoP)